Collection and Use of Personal Information

 If we do combine non-personal information with personal information the combined information will be treated as personal information for as long as it remains combined.

 Cookies and Other Technologies

 Ads that are delivered by Apple’s advertising platform may appear in Apple News and in the App Store.
-If you do not wish to receive ads targeted to your interests from Apple's advertising platform, you can choose to enable Limit Ad Tracking, which will opt your Apple ID out of receiving such ads regardless of what device you are using.
+If you do not wish to receive ads targeted to your interests from Apple's advertising platform, you can chose to enable Limit Ad Tracking, which will opt your Apple ID out of receiving such ads regardless of what device you are using.
 If you enable Limit Ad Tracking on your mobile device, third-party apps cannot use the Advertising Identifier, a non-personal device identifier, to serve you targeted ads.
 You may still see ads in the App Store or News based on context like your search query or the channel you are reading.
 In third-party apps, you may see ads based on other information.

 If you want to disable cookies and you’re using the Safari web browser, go to Safari preferences and then to the privacy pane to manage your preferences.
 On your Apple mobile device, go to Settings, then Safari, scroll down to the Privacy & Security section, and tap on “Block Cookies” to manage your preferences.
 For other browsers, check with your provider to find out how to disable cookies.
 Please note that certain features of the Apple website will not be available once cookies are disabled.

 As is true of most internet services, we gather some information automatically and store it in log files.
 This information includes Internet Protocol (IP) addresses, browser type and language, Internet service provider (ISP), referring and exit websites and applications, operating system, date/time stamp, and clickstream data.

 We use this information to understand and analyze trends, to administer the site, to learn about user behavior on the site, to improve our product and services, and to gather demographic information about our user base as a whole.
 Apple may use this information in our marketing and advertising services.